thavi97/roi-calculator-block/README.md

 ### 2. Install the Plugin

-To install the plugin, download this project and copy the plugin in this project from wp-content\plugins\roi-calculator-block into your plugins folder.
+To install the plugin, clone this repository to your Wordpress project's plugins folder.

 Remember to activate it on the Wordpress admin.

-## To install dependencies run the following commands inside wp-content\plugins\roi-calculator-block\roi-calculator
+## To install dependencies (for development) run the following commands inside wp-content\plugins\roi-calculator-block\roi-calculator
 - npm install
 - npm run build